LSAT Prep Tests

 1 / 25

-Which one of the following, if true, most strengthens the researcher’s argument?
+Which one of the following most accurately expresses the conclusion drawn in the researcher’s argument?

 2 / 25